PaddlePaddle/PaddleNLP/model_zoo/ernie-3.0/README_EN.md

 PaddlePaddle’s FasterTokenizer is a text processing operator library with high speed.
 It integrates with Google's LinMaxMatch algorithm that was released in late 2021.
 This algorithm introduces Aho-Corasick to optimize the time complexity of WordPiece from O(N2) to O(N), and it has been widely used in Google Search.
 FasterTokenizer takes the lead in speed.
 The larger the batch_size, the faster it is.
 For example, with a batch_size of 64, FasterTokenizer Tokenizes words 28 times faster than HuggingFace.

-After clipping and quantization of the ERNIE 3.0 lightweight model, when the number of word segmentation threads is set to 4, FasterTokenizer can improve its performance by 2.39 times in IFLYTEK (long text classification dataset with a maximum sequence length of 128) in the NVIDIA Tesla T4 environment.
+After pruning and quantization of the ERNIE 3.0 lightweight model, when the number of word segmentation threads is set to 4, FasterTokenizer can improve its performance by 2.39 times in IFLYTEK (long text classification dataset with a maximum sequence length of 128) in the NVIDIA Tesla T4 environment.
 Compared with BERT-Base, the model’s performance is improved by 7.09 times.
 In the condition of Intel(R) Xeon(R) Gold 6271C CPU @ 2.60GHz and 8 threads, the performance is improved by 1.27 times, 5.13 times higher than BERT-Base.
 The speedup effect is demonstrated in the following chart:

 <table>
     <tr>